swiftlang/swift-evolution/proposals/NNNN-updated-set-apis.md

 **remainder** when dividing two integers.
 In these cases, we have a suitable name for the non-mutating operation, and we need to create a name that reads as a verb phrase for its mutating counterpart.
-The proposed solution is to use the prefix `form`, so that
+The proposed solution is to use the `form` prefix, so that

 ```swift
 x.formUnion(y)